baldwindavid/ex_waiter/README.md

 ## A Walkthrough

 The package provides a single `await/2` function.
-This function requires an anonymous function that MUST return either `{:ok, value}` or `{:error, value}`.
+This function requires a function that MUST return either `{:ok, value}` or `{:error, value}`.
 It can take additional options for setting the desired number of attempts, custom delay between attempts, and how to handle exhausted retries.

 As mentioned above, suppose it is necessary to check the database for the most recently persisted click.